 Please note that we use a “mentor-match” model, in which each admitted student is matched with a faculty mentor.
 In your departmental application, you will be asked to rank up to 3 potential faculty mentors, and to describe why you would like to work with them.
 Please carefully review program faculty bios (links below under “Program Faculty”) to assess your fit with potential mentors.
 Students may wish to contact potential faculty mentors in advance.

-Deadline: Online applications for the Clinical Psychology MA program for the 2020-2021 academic year will be open November 15th.
-Click on application link.
-Applications will be accepted until the deadline of January 22nd, 2020.
-Selected candidates will be invited for on-campus interviews, which will be held between approximately March 3-9.
+Deadline: Online applications for the Clinical Psychology MA program for the 2022-2023 academic year will be open November 15, 2022.
+Applications will be accepted until the deadline of January 19, 2023.
+Selected candidates will be invited for virtual, Zoom interviews.
+Interviews will be held via Zoom in March 2022.